 Eroticism is a male portrayal of intercourse.
 Penetrative sex is arousing from the point of view of the penetrator.
 Penetrative sex is not arousing for the person who is penetrated by an erect penis (the receiver).
 A woman needs to be able to identify psychologically with the male perspective in order to achieve orgasm.
 When a responsive woman immerses herself in a surreal world in her head, she can put herself in the male position psychologically.

 Fantasy is a mechanism for achieving orgasm rather than being an activity a woman engages in for itself.
 Responsive women use erotic fantasies as a conscious psychological technique for the sole purpose of enjoying orgasm.
 A woman’s sense of release comes purely from the use of fantasy.
 Women have a limited menu of fantasies to choose from.
-This seems to be a result of a natural apathy towards making effort to find erotic material.
+This seems to be a result of a natural apathy over making effort to search out erotic material.
 A woman may have only a handful of fantasies that she uses on a regular basis, some of which originate from when she first started masturbating.

-Given the nature of their fantasies, women may avoid masturbating feeling that it is immoral.
+Given a choice a woman finds the romantic scenario much more emotionally rewarding than the erotic.
+Women may avoid masturbating feeling that it is immoral.
 This is not so.
 When we fantasise, we release the subconscious thoughts that are there whether we consciously admit to them or not.
 Women may use a constructed rape scenario (these lack the real-world sense of violation) that allow a woman to assume a passive role and to focus on the psychology of the male taking his pleasure from her body.

 Reality and fantasy are further apart for women than for men … (Rachel Swift 1999)